Continual Adaptation of Vision Transformers for Federated Learning: Method

-\looseness=-1 Despite these advantages, there is a key challenge in applying prompting to the CFL setting: It is not obvious how the server should \textit{combine} prompts learned by the individual clients on subsets of the categories within a task.
-Naively performing weight averaging performs poorly (as we show in Sec.~\ref{sec:expts}) and simply maintaining a growing prompt pool scales poorly with the number of clients .
-Our key novelty is therefore to propose a lightweight \textit{distillation method}, performed in the latent-space of the model, which greatly mitigates intra-task and inter-task forgetting.
-Crucially, rather than combining different client prompts, we perform distillation of these prompts in a data-free manner by \textit{generating pseudo-data}.
-Importantly, the generation and distillation operations are computationally inexpensive as they are carried out in the latent space of the model.
+\looseness=-1 Despite these advantages, there is a key challenge in applying prompting to a federated setting: It is not obvious how the server should \textit{combine} prompts learned by the individual clients on heterogeneous sources of data.
+Naively averaging the prompt weights is suboptimal (as we show in Sec.~\ref{sec:expts}) and simply maintaining a growing prompt pool scales poorly with the number of clients .
+Our key novelty is therefore to propose a lightweight \textit{distillation method}, applied to the latent-space of the model, which greatly mitigates intra-task and inter-task forgetting.
+Crucially, rather than averaging different client prompts, we perform distillation of these prompts in a data-free manner by \textit{generating pseudo-data}.
+Importantly, the generation and distillation operations are computationally cheap as they are carried out in the latent space of the model.
 This design prioritizes privacy and efficiency, which are crucial for federated learning.
-In summary, in our method communication between clients and the server is low, the information is effectively distilled, and the method achieves state-of-art performance.
-Below we detail or method and depict it in Fig.~\ref{fig:method}.
+In summary, with our method, communication costs between clients and the server are low, heterogeneous information is effectively aggregated, and the method achieves state-of-art performance.
+Below we detail our method and depict it in Fig.~\ref{fig:method}.